Heritage Park Mullumbimby Landscape Masterplan

 What improvements are happening at Heritage Park?

-Works on a new accessible pathway and playground upgrade, are kicking off in September at Heritage Park, Mullumbimby.
+Works on a new accessible pathway and playground upgrade, started in September at Heritage Park, Mullumbimby.

 Construction is expected to take approximately 6 months.